South Beach Sessions - Margaret Cho

 So pissed, but also so grateful for so many things as well.

-Like I can see the resilience of people and being from an immigrant family, like how beautiful that is and how many people are standing up for so many immigrants out there who are getting attacked, getting kidnapped.
+Like I can see the resilience of people and being from an immigrant family, like how beautiful that is and how many people are standing up for so many immigrants out there who are getting attacked, who are getting kidnapped.

-And it's so scary.
+It's so scary.

-this show is really about taking everything that I've learned as a comic all this time and applying it to, I think, the biggest battle that we have.
+this show is really about taking everything that i've learned as a comic all this time and applying it to i think the biggest battle that we have and a lot of the

-of a bunch of comics who sort of co-signed it and like said it was okay.
+the permission of a bunch of comics who sort of co-signed it and like said it was okay.
+So now it's like comics got to try to stop it.

 You don't dare name them, right?
+Because

 this faction of comics have gotten a power that I have seen as I've talked to the older comics that are like